 What You'll Need

-Here's a quick overview of the ingredients and tools needed to make these muffins.
+Here's a quick overview of some of the key ingredients and tools needed to make these muffins.
 The full recipe can be found at the bottom of the post!

 - Pastry cutter - I love to use a handheld pastry cutter to mix together the streusel topping.
 If you don't have one, you can use a fork instead.